 With the Amex Blue Cash Preferred, you can redeem your reward dollars for statement credits whenever your available reward dollars balance is $25 or more.

-While the Citi Custom Cash has no annual fee, American Express’ Blue Cash Preferred has an annual fee of $95 ($0 intro annual fee for the first year).
+While the Citi Custom Cash has no annual fee, American Express’ Blue Cash Preferred has an annual fee of $95.

 Other perks and benefits